 The entity Inteltek Internet AS is consolidated with the full method as the requirements of IFRS 10 are met.

-The companies Atropos S.A., Nafirol S.A. and E.C.E.S.
-SAE are under liquidation.
+The entities Atropos S.A., Nafirol S.A., Intralot Luxembourg SA, Intralot Holdings Luxembourg SA, Dinet ZAO, Intralot De Chile SA and E.C.E.S.
+SAE are under liquidation process.